A0405u/peachy/README.md

 # Peachy extended
 Extended parser/renderer for Aseprite animations in LÖVE.

-Detailed info on the original page: https://github.com/josh-perry/peachy.
+Detailed info and docs on the original page: https://github.com/josh-perry/peachy.

+If no initial tag given, sets the firs tag as initial.
+If file has no tags, creates a default tag with forward direction on all frames.